yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

-When `batch size x output length` exceeds `128x128`, we observed  significant drop significantly in input throughput, accompanied with a sudden and steep growth of TTFT.
+When `batch size x output length` exceeds `128x128`, we observed  significant drop in input throughput, accompanied with a sudden and steep growth of TTFT.
 In contrast, output throughput increase gradually with larger batch size, reaching its max.

 <br />